AaronRuben/bcftools_tutorial_madcap/README.md

  in all situations.
 Un-indexed VCF and BCF and streams will work in most but not all situations
 ```
 This prints out the different programs implemented in BCFtools.
-To get more information on specific program, e.g., `view`, run:
+To get more information on a specific program, e.g., `view`, run:
 ```
 user@bash:~ $ bcftools view --help
 ```